Y0N1N1/lemons/README.md

 ## Architecture
 Lemons's architecture is pretty basic, it works with Tensor objects for data, where the data is a data_matrix of shape (n, m), and labels are a vector label_vector of shape (n).
 A further diagram on the training process is as follows:
 ----- to do -----
-Lemons's primary network architecture is a rank 4

-containing each layer and it's respective neurons, and each neuron of the last layer, and the weigth connecting them, stored in a simple text file, used for the lightweight and dependencies free ideal of lemons.
+Lemons's primary network architecture is a rank 4 tensor, where indexing goes as follows: `network[layer][neuron][last layer's neuron][weight]` stored in a simple text file, used for the lightweight and dependencies free ideal of lemons.
+This network architecture allows for multiple network types, where sometimes there might not be a weight connecting two neurons.

 ## Save
 lemons likes to keep it simple and save the network as a weight matrix on some txt file, they are easy to operate in and don't require any modules, example